brainsatplay/.github/profile/README.md

 From June 2021 to September 2023, Brains@Play developed software for building brain-computer interfaces (BCIs) on web browsers.

-public biomedical infrastructure—specifically **AGPL software for high-performance  applications**—on the Open Web.

 ## What Happened to Brains@Play?
 Brains@Play LLC was founded to develop low-cost biosensing hardware and browser-based BCI applications.